Queen Emma of Hawaii: Married life and reign

-Religious legacy
+Establishment of the Church of Hawaii

 In 1860, Queen Emma and King Kamehameha IV petitioned the Church of England to help establish the Church of Hawaii.
-Upon the arrival of Anglican bishop Thomas Nettleship Staley and two priests, they both were baptized on October 21, 1862 and confirmed in November 1862.
+Upon the arrival of Anglican bishop Thomas Nettleship Staley and two priests, Emma and Kamehameha were both baptized on October 21, 1862, and confirmed in November 1862.
 With her husband, she championed the Anglican (Episcopal) church in Hawaii and founded St. Andrew's Cathedral, raising funds for the building.
 In 1867 she founded Saint Andrew's Priory School for Girls.
 She also laid the groundwork for an Episcopal secondary school for boys originally named for Saint Alban, and later ʻIolani School in honor of her husband.

-The Feast of the Holy Sovereigns is celebrated annually in the Episcopal Church in Hawaii on November 28, honoring Kamehameha IV and Emma.
-The rest of the Episcopal Church observes this as the feast day of Kamehameha and Emma, King and Queen of Hawaii, but does not use the name "Feast of the Holy Sovereigns".
+(For her posthumous religious legacy, see below.)